 The Lions dominated in terms of territory and possession but the Crusaders put what little ball they enjoyed to very good use, with fly-half Richie Mo’unga having a blinder, with both his kicking and running being of a very high order.
 That Jantjies had the occasional brain-fade, kicking away possession needlessly, with one of his kicks to Mo’unga leading directly to a Crusaders’ try, did not help the Lions’ cause in any way.

-The Crusaders made more than twice thw tackles of their opponents and there were some truly heavy hits.
+The Crusaders made more than twice the number of tackles their opponents made, and there were some truly heavy hits.
 But only one yellow card was dished out, to Crusaders centre Ryan Crotty for a cynical tactic of tackling from the wrong side.
 The Lions, by the way, are the team with the best disciplinary record in the tournament: a single yellow card.

 Forwards Cyle Brink and Malcolm Marx scored for the losers, while winger Seta Tamanivalu, full-back David Havili, replacement scrum-half Mitchell Drummond and lock Scott Barrett went over for the Crusaders.